 Moreover, interviews with 63 executives of not-for-profit organisations showed that most of them assess their employees on standard performance measures which put emphasis on money-making and which are directly drawn from tradition, profit-oriented organisations.
 Numbers and statistics are given more importance while intangible qualities like social values go unnoticed and unrewarded.
 The system worked very well in the past, but a different future needs to be re-imagined.

-In search of purpose
+In search of spirituality and purpose

 Millennials today have a different outlook towards work as compared to the previous generation.
 They are looking to work with organisations which are committed to values and ethics, and where there is a ‘higher purpose’ than just simply making profit.